gem/oq-engine/doc/manual/oq-manual.rst

    -  Use a configuration file for the risk calculation along with hazard input files in the OpenQuake NRML format

-The file formats for exposuremodels, fragilitymodels, consequencemodels, and vulnerabilitymodels have been described earlier in Chapter `2 <#chap:riskinputs>`__.
+The file formats for *Exposure models*, *Fragility Models*, *Consequence Models*, and *Vulnerability models* have been described earlier in
+Chapter :ref:`chap-riskinputs`.
 The configuration file is the primary file that provides the OpenQuake engine information regarding both the definition of the input models (e.g. exposure, site parameters, fragility, consequence, or vulnerability models) as well as the parameters